-The University received \$2,455,616 in Higher Education Emergency Relief (HEERF) Institutional Grants for the fiscal year ended June 30, 2021, to assist with the financial impact experienced from the lost revenue and additional costs incurred, including \$902,664 from the Coronavirus Aid, Relief, and Economic Security Act (CARES/HEERF I) and \$1,552,952 from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA/HEERF II).
-The University also received \$89,011 from the CARES Act Strengthening Institutions Program (SIP) for the fiscal year ended June 30, 2021.
+The University received \$2,665,537 in Higher Education Emergency Relief (HEERF) Institutional Grants for the fiscal year ended June 30, 2022, to assist with the financial impact experienced from the lost revenue and additional costs incurred, including \$500,000 from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA/HEERF II) and \$2,165,537 from the American Rescue Plan Act (ARP/HEERF III).
+The University received \$2,455,616 in Higher Education Emergency Relief (HEERF) Institutional Grants for the fiscal year ended June 30, 2021, including \$902,664 from the Coronavirus Aid, Relief, and Economic Security Act (CARES/HEERF I) and \$1,552,952 from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA/HEERF II).
+The University also received \$348,111 and \$89,011 from the CARES Act Strengthening Institutions Program (SIP) for the fiscal years ended June 30, 2022 and 2021, respectively.
 The federal grants received are included in grants without donor restrictions.

-The University was awarded \$70,717 in Federal Emergency Management Agency (FEMA) grant in the fiscal year ended June 30, 2021 to assist with additional expenses related to the University's pandemic response.
+The University was awarded \$237,449 and \$70,717 in Federal Emergency Management Agency (FEMA) grants in the fiscal years ended June 30, 2022 and 2021, respectively, to assist with additional expenses related to the University's pandemic response.
 The FEMA grant is also included in grants without donor restrictions.

-The University awarded \$1,184,176 in HEERF Grants to students, including \$272,978 from the CARES Act/HEERF I, \$902,664 from CRRSSA/HEERF II, and \$8,534 from the American Rescue Plan Act (ARP/HEERF III).
+The University awarded \$2,211,128 in HEERF Grants to students from the American Rescue Plan Act (ARP/HEERF III) in the fiscal year ended June 30, 2022.
+The University awarded \$1,184,176 in HEERF Grants to students, including \$272,978 from the CARES Act/HEERF I, \$902,664 from CRRSSA/HEERF II, and \$8,534 from the American Rescue Plan Act (ARP/HEERF III) in the fiscal year ended June 30, 2021.
 In compliance with HEERF guidance, these grants were awarded to students enrolled at the University on or after March 13, 2020, who exhibit exceptional financial need.
 The grants may be used for any component of their cost of attendance or for emergency costs that arise due to coronavirus, such as: tuition, food, housing, health care (including mental health), or child care.
-The University also awarded \$59,841 in Governor's Emergency Education Relief Fund (GEER) technology grants to students to improve connectivity related to distance learning.
 The total amount of these grants is expensed with the scholarships and fellowships, while the federal grants received to fund these awards are included in grants without donor restrictions, leaving no net impact to the financial statements.